 The influence of one bone on a given vertex is controlled by the weight of this vertex in the relevant group.
 A much more precise method than Bone Envelopes, but also generally longer to set up.

 - Bone Envelopes

 When enabled, bones will deform vertices or control points near them, defined by each bone’s envelope radius and distance.
-Enable/Disable bone envelopes defining the deformation (i.e. bones deform vertices in their neighborhood).
+This lets bone envelopes control the deformation (i.e. bones deform vertices in their neighborhood).

 When envelopes are disabled, Blender uses the set of existing vertex group names to determine which bones are actually necessary to evaluate the modifier.
 Removing empty vertex groups helps to reduce dependencies, and can be essential if the mesh is used during evaluation of other bones in the same armature, e.g. as the target of a Shrinkwrap constraint.

-Use the same data as a previous modifier (usually also an Armature Modifier) as input.
-This allows you to use several armatures to deform the same object, all based on the „non-deformed“ data (i.e. this avoids having the second Armature Modifier deform the result of the first one…).
+Use the same data as a previous modifier (usually also an Armature one) as input.
+This allows you to use several armatures to deform the same object, all based on the „non-deformed“ data (i.e. this avoids having the second Armature modifier deform the result of the first one…).

-Armature Modifiers can quickly be added to objects using the parenting shortcut Ctrl-P when the active object is an armature.
+Armature modifiers can quickly be added to objects by parenting them to an armature.